-Ms. Noor Mohamed Al-Naimi has 14 years of banking experience, joining QNB in April 2000.
+Ms. Noor Mohamed Al-Naimi has 15 years of banking experience, joining QNB in April 2000.
 She has held various positions in the Treasury Operations and Control Division with her last position being Assistant General Manager Treasury Operations Trading & Investment before she was appointed as Acting General Manager Group Treasury in 2014, followed by General Manager, Group Treasury in June 2015.
-Ms. Al-

-Naimi has a Bachelor's degree in Business Administration from Qatar University.
-Ms. Al-Naimi is currently a member of the Board of QNB Finansbank.
+Ms. Al-Naimi has a Bachelor's degree in Business Administration from Qatar University.
+Ms. Al-Naimi is currently a member of the Board of QNB Finansbank in Turkey, QNB Derivatives Limited, QNB Finance Limited and QNB ALAHLI in Egypt.